Civility and Politics in a Changing World Conference

 This event will be held at Nichols Hall on the University of Kansas main campus.
 2335 Irving Hill Road, Lawrence, KS, 66045.

-Public transportations tips:
+Public transportation tips:

 If coming from The Oread hotel (main campus) take the number 42 bus from Watson Library to West District or take the number 43 bus from The Oread to Daisy Hill.
 View details.